It’s that time of year again: CES. The world's biggest tech trade show, or a tech journalist's worst nightmare.

 Garmin Forerunner 645 Music

 No CES is complete without a sci-fi wearable that we inexplicably want despite its extreme frivolity.
 Enter SGNL, a wristband that can work alone or connected to your smartwatch and lets you take phone calls by putting your finger in your ear.
 Why?
 We haven't fully prepared our excuse for buying one, but it'd certainly be easier than fishing for the phone when out cycling.
-It's out in March 2018 for $249 (S$335).
+It's out in March 2018 for $249.

 L'Oreal UV Sense

 Look, nobody likes sunscreen, but we all need it from time to time.
 But when exactly?
 That's where wearable tech can help, thankfully, with L'Oreal's new UV Sense stick-on sensor.
 It can pop onto your fingernail, skin, or sunglasses and it'll let your smartphone app know when you might be getting too toasty.
 Of course, you could just slather on the sunscreen and be safe, but where's the fun in that?
-This £30 (S$55) sensor should be widely available in 2019.
+This ₹2,500 (about) sensor should be widely available in 2019.

 Android Wear 2.0 has scads of fashion brands unleashing their own unique smartwatches, and now Danish maker Skagen is getting onboard with the new Falster watch.
 It's the company's first fully-touchscreen wristwatch, and while the minimal styling might be unique, the interface will be familiar to anyone who's used a Wear watch.
-It should ship in the coming months at a starting price of £279 (S$505).

 Kate Spade New York Scallop watches

 Speaking of high-end fashion brands jumping on the Android Wear bandwagon – Kate Spade New York also announced its first such smartwatch line, with a trio of compact watches featuring scalloped edges and both yellow gold and rose gold hues.
 It'll have a custom face, but otherwise it's all Android Wear underneath.
-Expect these in February starting at £299 (S$540).

 Got thin wrists and want a fitness tracker with a bit of style?
 Perhaps Misfit's Path watch will do the trick.
 It's a hybrid: seemingly a traditional watch on top, but with the smart innards within to track your steps, estimated burned calories, and distance travelled, plus you can control music and snap photos from your phone using the watch's buttons.
 And the battery should last about six months, to boot.
-Expect the Path in the coming months for US$150 (S$200).

 TV & HOME CINEMA